Personal Independence Payment (PIP)

 Someone else can call on your behalf but you’ll need to be with them when they call.

 You’ll be sent a ‘How your disability affects you’ form.
 It comes with notes to help you fill it in.
 It asks you to explain how your condition affects your daily life, both on good and bad days, and over a range of activities.

-It is important you complete this form and return it in the envelope provided along with any other supporting evidence you already have about your condition as soon as possible.
+It is important you fill in this form and return it in the envelope given as soon as possible.
+Include any other supporting evidence you already have about your condition.
 If you don’t return this form your claim to PIP may be disallowed.

-Your claim will be assessed by an independent Health Professional to help work out the level of help you need.
-They will look at the information you provided and may ask your GP or other contacts you’ve given for extra information they need.
+Your claim will be assessed by an independent health assessor to help work out the level of help you need.
+They will look at the information you give and may ask your GP or other contacts you’ve given for extra information they need.

-Once the assessment has been completed, it will be returned and a PIP Case Manager will consider all the information, including the advice from the health professional and information you have provided.
+Once the assessment has been finished, it will be returned and a PIP case manager will consider all the information, including the advice from the health assessor and information you have given.

 If you qualify for PIP, your claim will be periodically reviewed to make sure you are getting the right support.